kolenaIO/kolena/docs/core-concepts/workflow.md

 [Annotation][kolena.workflow.annotation.Annotation] types can be extended to include additional fields, when necessary.

-Consider the example of a [`Keypoints`][kolena.workflow.annotation.Keypoints] detection model that detects anywhere from 0 to N keypoints arrays when provided an image.
-Each keypoints array has an associated class label and confidence value.
+Consider the example of a detection model that detects labeled bounding boxes when provided an image.
+The [ScoredLabeledBoundingBox][kolena.workflow.annotation.ScoredLabeledBoundingBox] represents a bounding box with a label and a confidence score.
-This model's inference type could be defined as follows:
+If you wanted to add fields found in COCO format annotations (area, isCrowd) This model's inference type could be defined as follows:

 ```python